HarshKapadia2/blog/content/posts/hackathon-team-attitude.md

     -   In case someone in the team is slacking, members should offer to help them out within their working limits.
     -   In case a member is done with their tasks, they should think about how they can help out in the organisation process and/or go and help someone who is slacking.
         -   This obviously has to be within a person's working limit, but they should atleast give things a thought and then consciously decide against doing them if they have too much on their plate and hand them off to someone.
 Even remembering something that should be done helps.
--   Balancing fun versus work and personal work versus hackathon work
+-   Balancing work
     -   Hackthons are fun to organise with the team.
 There should be a balance between the fun and the work to be done though.
 None of them should be in extremes.
     -   Also, achieving a balance between personal responsibilities and hackathon organisation responsibilities is a must, because [an imbalance will always cause problems](https://www.youtube.com/watch?v=1n_cPIhag28&list=PLIDKFkBlUzOnbm0o8ktgoyz1OvrN8gFUA&index=6).
+-   Acknowledging and reassuring other members
+    -   Communication is a key aspect of good organisation.
+    -   Members should be active-enough to acknowledge messages, inform the status of tasks and reassure others when work is being/has been done.

 ## Overcoming Attitude Problems